 Question Answer Currently Hospitalized/rehab Select "Yes" when the customer is in the hospital or an intensive rehabilitation facility.
 Otherwise, select "No".
 Imminent discharge from acute care facility Select "Yes" when the customer is in an acute care facility when the PAS is completed.
 Otherwise, select "No".
 Discharge Date When there is a planned discharge date, enter the date provided by the representative or facility.
 When there is no firm discharge date, enter the date of the PAS interview.
-Ventilator Dependent Select "Yes" when the customer is ventilator dependent.
-Otherwise, select "No".
 Number of emergency room visits in last 6 months Enter the number in the space provided.
 Include actual or approximate dates and the reasons for the visits in the PAS summary.
 NOTE Count all emergency room visits, even when it resulted in being admitted to a hospital.